-Bottom line on canal holidays in France with Nicols
+Bottom line on boating vacations in France with Nicols

-A Nicols canal cruise is a fantastic experience and I’d recommend it to couples, families with kids, multi-generation family trips and pretty much anyone who enjoys being on the water, seeing smaller towns, and wants a unique canal holidays in France experience off the beaten path!
+A Nicols canal cruise is a fantastic experience and I’d recommend it to couples, families with kids, multi-generation family trips and pretty much anyone who enjoys being on the water, seeing smaller towns, and wants a unique boating vacations in France experience off the beaten path!

 For more on Nicols, head over to their site here.